Ten ways to help protect your Business from mice

-Although small, mice can cause enormous issues for property owners.
-The key, as with all pest control programs is to prevent initial ingress, restrict their ability to breed, react quickly to remove individuals and ensure monitoring and recording systems are in place to comply with regulations and help focus resources.
+Although small, mice can cause enormous issues for property and business owners.
+The key, as with all pest control programs, is to prevent initial ingress, restrict their ability to breed, react quickly to remove individuals and ensure monitoring and recording systems are in place to comply with regulations and help focus resources.

-Below are 10 easy steps to take to protect your home or business from the negative impacts mice can have.
+Below are 10 easy steps from our pest control team about mice to take to protect your home or business…

 1. Check and seal gaps around pipes.
 Mice can squeeze through the smallest of gaps, anything wider than 6mm, approximately the diameter of a pen!
 Sealing gaps around cables, pipes, gaps in mortar and air vents helps to prevent access into the building.
 Mice are excellent climbers so ensure gaps above head height are identified and sealed as well.
 Rodent’s teeth grow continuously and are extremely tough, they are able to chew through many substances so careful choice of sealant should be made to avoid rodents chewing through.
 Professional proofing solutions are available but wire wool / cement can also be effective.